- Publication 598 - Introductory Material

 A volunteer fire company conducts weekly public dances.
 Holding public dances and charging admission on a regular basis may, given the facts and circumstances of a particular case, be considered an unrelated trade or business.
 However, because the work at the dances is performed by unpaid volunteers, the activity isn’t an unrelated trade or business.

-The term "unrelated business taxable income" generally means the gross income derived from any unrelated trade or business regularly conducted by the exempt organization, less the deductions directly connected with carrying on the trade or business.
-If an organization regularly carries on two or more unrelated business activities, its unrelated business taxable income is the total of gross income from all such activities less the total allowable deductions attributable to all the activities.
+The term "unrelated business taxable income" (UBTI) generally means the gross income derived from any unrelated trade or business regularly conducted by the exempt organization, less the deductions directly connected with carrying on the trade or business.
+Section 512(a)(6) requires an organization that regularly carries on two or more unrelated business activities to calculate its unrelated business taxable income, including for purposes of determining any net operating loss deduction, separately with respect to each such trade or business.
+The UBTI of the organization is the sum of the UBTI computed from each separate unrelated trade or business.
+For the purpose of this sum, the UBTI from any of the unrelated trades or businesses can't be less than zero.
+See Notice 2018-67 for more information.

 Generally, unrelated business income is taxable, but there are exclusions and special rules that must be considered when figuring the income.

-The following types of income (and deductions directly connected with the income) are generally excluded when figuring unrelated business taxable income.
+The following types of income (and deductions directly connected with the income) are generally excluded when figuring UBTI.

 Dues received from associate members by organizations exempt under section 501(c)(5) or section 501(c)(6) may be treated as gross income from an unrelated trade or business if the associate member category exists for the principal purpose of producing unrelated business income.
 For example, if an organization creates an associate member category solely to allow associate members to purchase insurance through the organization, the associate member dues may be unrelated business income.

-To qualify as allowable deductions in computing unrelated business taxable income, the expenses, depreciation, and similar items generally must be allowable income tax deductions that are directly connected with carrying on an unrelated trade or business.
+To qualify as allowable deductions in computing UBTI, the expenses, depreciation, and similar items generally must be allowable income tax deductions that are directly connected with carrying on the unrelated trade or business to which they relate.
 They can’t be directly connected with excluded income.

-To be directly connected with the conduct of an unrelated business, deductions must have a proximate and primary relationship to carrying on that business.
-For an exception, see Expenses attributable to exploitation of exempt activities, later.
+To be directly connected with the conduct of an unrelated trade or business, deductions must have a proximate and primary relationship to carrying on that trade or business.
+For an exception, see Expenses attributable to exploitation of exempt activities , later.

 An exempt organization with gross income from an unrelated trade or business pays its president $90,000 a year.
 The president devotes approximately 10% of his time to the unrelated business.
-To figure the organization's unrelated business taxable income, a deduction of $9,000 ($90,000 × 10%) is allowed for the salary paid to its president.
+To figure the organization's UBTI, a deduction of $9,000 ($90,000 × 10%) is allowed for the salary paid to its president.

 The sale of advertising in a periodical of an exempt organization that contains editorial material related to the accomplishment of the organization's exempt purpose is an unrelated business that exploits an exempt activity, the circulation and readership of the periodical.
 Therefore, in addition to direct advertising costs, exempt activity costs (expenses, depreciation, and similar expenses attributable to the production and distribution of the editorial or readership content) can be treated as directly connected with the conduct of the advertising activity.
 (See Expenses attributable to exploitation of exempt activities under Directly Connected, earlier.)